velinovjovan/codeforces-problems/README.md

 ## 🧠 About

 This repository serves as a record of my progress and practice on Codeforces.
-Problems are solved across different difficulty levels, focusing on improving problem-solving skills, algorithmic thinking, and competitive programming speed.
+Problems are solved across different difficulty levels, focusing on improving problem-solving skills, algorithmic thinking, and speed.

 ## 📈 Goals